ASUS ROG Zephyrus S GX502GW Review: Powerful Gaming Laptop with GeForce RTX 2070 weighing only 2 kg

 </ img>

-ASUS ROG Zephyrus S GX502GW equipped with six-coreIntel Core i7-9750H ninth generation processor.
-Clock frequency - 2.6 GHz and Turbo Boost up to 4.5 GHz.
-Typer Threading 12 threads are supported.
+ASUS ROG Zephyrus S GX502GW is equipped with a six-coreninth generation Intel Core i7-9750H processor.
+Clock frequency is 2.6 GHz and Turbo Boost up to 4.5 GHz.
+Typer Threading supports 12 threads.
 There is integrated graphics Intel UHD Graphics 630 and discrete NVIDIA GeForce RTX 2070 with 8 GB GDDR6.
-This is a notebook version with frequencies of 1215-1440 (Boost) MHz.
-They are slightly lower than the desktop version from 1410 - 1620 (Boost) MHz, but higher than the Max-Q version 885-1080 - 1185-1305 (Boost) MHz.
-Technology is supported Nvidia Optimus: a laptop automatically switches between embedded and discrete graphics, depending on the tasks.
-The laptop supports overclocking of the ROG Boost video card up to 1540 MHz.
-Our configuration is set to 32 GB DDR4 2666 RAM.
-This is the maximum, the base will be 16 GB.
-The laptop is equipped with modules Wi-Fi 802.11ac, Bluetooth 5.0 and a gigabit Ethernet-port.
+This is a laptop version with frequencies of 1215 &#8211; 1440 (Boost) MHz.
+They are slightly lower than the desktop version with 1410 &#8211; 1620 (Boost) MHz, but higher than Max-Q version 885-1080 &#8211; 1185-1305 (Boost) MHz.
+Nvidia Optimus technology is supported: the laptop automatically switches between integrated and discrete graphics depending on the task.
+The laptop supports ROG Boost graphics card overclocking up to 1540 MHz.
+Our configuration has 32 GB DDR4 2666 RAM.
+This is the maximum; the database will have 16 GB.
+The laptop is equipped with Wi-Fi 802.11ac, Bluetooth 5.0 and a Gigabit Ethernet port.

 </ img>